-Stop arriving at the church two hours early to set up chairs.
+Stop arriving at the church two hours early to set up chairs for your environment.

 Stop taking craft supplies home and prepping them for Sunday mornings.

-Stop making the supply runs mid-week for snacks and other supplies.
+Stop making the mid-week supply run for snacks and other supplies.

 Stop spending four nights a week calling people to fill this Sunday’s schedule.